David Arnold Research

 Some calculations for Lageos were presented at the 2002 ILRS International Workshop.

 Transfer.
-Section 4A, Fig. 3 shows the same cross section and centroid matrices from
+Section 4A, Fig. 3 shows the same cross section

 the 1978 report using modern graphics.
 The structure of the patterns is much easier